CREATIVE ARTS, RESEARCH, AND SCHOLARSHIP (CARAS) PROGRAM

 Eligibility for CARAS Project Grants: Current full-time undergraduates from all schools/colleges and professional students in Dentistry, Law, Medicine, Pharmacy, or Podiatric Medicine are eligible to apply.
 Up to one third of the Project Grants are available to professional student applicants.
 Complete applications must first be presented to the student's Dean's Office for review.
 Only applications endorsed by the student's Dean will be eligible for funding.

-Academic Year Deadlines (schools/colleges may have earlier deadlines for endorsement; confirm with your Dean's Office):
+Academic Year Deadlines (for submission to your Dean's Office):

 Project Grant Application and Guidelines (large pdf--may load slowly)